Widen/tapestry-jersey/readme.md

 To configure your JAX-RS 2.0 app, import [JerseyModule](src/main/java/org/apache/tapestry5/services/jersey/JerseyModule.java) as a SubModule.
 Additionally, bind your JAX-RS Application class extending [TapestryBackedJerseyApplication](src/main/java/org/apache/tapestry5/services/jersey/TapestryBackedJerseyApplication.java) and any additional resource services.
 Contribute the JAX-RS application to the TapestryInitializedJerseyApplications service.

-Unfortunately, for JAX-RS @Context injection to work you must bind Resource classes directly (e.g. __without__ using the interface class).

 #### MyRestModule.java
 ```